 Please note the following restrictions: The specific language is in the CC&R's, and one can refer to the written document by clicking on the Declaration of Restrictions link below.

-Every new buyer must provide the Association with three items: 1) a signed Affidavit of Age, 2) a contact sheet, and 3) a copy of the new owners' driver's license(s).
+Every new buyer must provide the Association with three items: 1) a signed Affidavit of Age, 2) a contact sheet, and 3) a copy of the new owners' driver's license(s) or other proof of age.
 After receipt of the 3 documents, the Real Estate Chair sends the title company approval to close escrow.
 A $400 transfer fee and the $295 working capital improvement fee are then sent to the Association.

 Please make check payable to Monterey Park Association and mail to 7816 East Highland, Scottsdale, Arizona 85251.